Stellar Kart: History

 The Phoenix-based band started in a youth group.
 Adam Agee and Jordan Messer led worship, with former bass player Tay Sitera joining them on weekends.
 Cody Pellerin joined them prior to being signed and Brian Calcara replaced Sitera after their debut release.
 In 2009, Pellerin left the band to spend more time with his wife, and in 2010 joined the band Our Hearts Hero as lead guitarist.
 Jon Howard (formerly of Dizmas) stepped in on lead guitar for Stellar Kart.
-After Jon Howard left the band to become a touring guitarist for Paramore, former Thousand Foot Krutch touring guitarist Nick Baumhardt (husband of Superchick lead singer Tricia Baumhardt) has joined the band.
+After Jon Howard left the band to become a touring guitarist for Paramore, former Thousand Foot Krutch touring guitarist Nick Baumhardt (husband of Superchick lead singer Tricia Baumhardt) joined the band.
 Stellar Kart derived their band name from working with kids on youth camps.
 Their name is often abbreviated SK, as seen in the band's music videos to "Activate" and "Life is Good".
 The band has been interviewed on various television shows, including TMW and The Zone (on the Christian IPTV service Sky Angel).
 Stellar Kart has also appeared on a season finale of the Logan Show.

 The band's third album, Expect the Impossible, was released on February 26, 2008.
 Their album, titled Everything Is Different Now, was initially made available during November 2009 at concerts/online only—its official release in stores was March 9, 2010.

 Stellar Kart has been an opening act for bands such as Kutless on the Strong Tower Tour and Newsboys on the Go Tour.
 The band's first headlining tour began on December 1, 2006, and was called the Punk The Halls Tour.
 Support for this Christmas tour came from Run Kid Run, Eleventyseven, and Esterlyn; it went so well that they decided to do the Punk the Halls Tour every year.
 Stellar Kart performed on the main stage at Onefest and the main stage of Creation 2007.
 Stellar Kart recently played on a Lifelight circuit concert in Sioux Falls, South Dakota with the bands The Switch and Remedy Drive.
 On June 9, 2007, Stellar Kart played its first international concert at the E.O.
 Youth Day in the Netherlands in front of an audience of 35,000.
 In the beginning of 2008 the band began the Expect the Impossible Tour; this was their first headlining tour that wasn't for the holidays.
 They performed on the Fringe Stage at Creation 2008 and 2009.
 In 2009 they played at Rock the light in Kansas City, Missouri.

 In 2005, Stellar Kart released their debut album All Gas.
 No Brake.
 Singles include "Finish Last", "Life Is Good", "Livin' on a Prayer" (Bon Jovi cover), and "Spending Time."